 Departments are authorized to seek service providers and negotiate service agreements at this level.
-However, departures from the standard insurance requirements must be approved by the Risk Manager (County Procedures Manual Title I, Section 300, D).
+However, departures from the standard insurance requirements must be approved by the Risk Manager (County Procedures Manual Title I, Section 300, B).
 Departments must submit a requisition to Purchasing.
-Departments should seek at least three (3) quotes for the service, complete a GSD-89 form or equivalent comparison, create a requisition and attach appropriate documentation to be reviewed by Purchasing.
-Purchasing will review the requisition for approval and establish a purchase order as appropriate.
+Departments should seek at least three (3) quotes for the service, complete a GSD-89 form, create a requisition and submit the GSD-89 form, quotes and other applicable documentation to Purchasing.
 Departments must maintain documentation of the service provider's insurance coverage.
-If multiple payments are anticipated, Purchasing may establish a blanket purchase order for services.
+If multiple payments are anticipated, Purchasing may establish a blanket (open) purchase order for the service.
 Departments are encouraged to seek assistance from Purchasing to identify potential service providers as necessary.